Home | About Us | History

 January 1, 1999

-With Peck School of the Arts, UWM Foundation purchased and began renovation of the old Temple Emanuel on Kenwood, to be known as Helene Zelazo Center
+With Peck School of the Arts, UWM Foundation purchased and began renovation of the old Temple Emanuel on Kenwood, to be known as Helene Zelazo Center for the Performing Arts.

 2003